RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Evaluation

-To the best of our knowledge, no robustness-guided fuzz testing tool is currently available, and thus there is no prior work we can use for comparison with LiTelFuzz.
-Therefore, we performed an ablation study for the A1 algorithm and compared LiTelFuzz with different variants of itself as well as with random fuzzing.

-In the ablation experiments for the A1 algorithm, we configured the swarm size to four drones.
-The experimental design consists of executing three different test methods for comparison under conditions where the perception radius of the drone is set to 0.10 m, 0.15 m, and 0.20 m, respectively: \ding{172} Random fuzzing: randomly selecting a drone in a swarm as the target and randomly selecting locations around the target as attacker reachable points; \ding{173} Fuzzing with only the introduction of the target drone: utilizing Katz centrality Select the target drone and always jam only the initial target drone during Fuzzing; \ding{174} SA-fuzzing schemes of LiTelFuzz.
+We configured the swarm size to four drones and conducted an ablation study using algorithm A1 to evaluate the individual and combined contributions of RSFuzz's two key components: (A) key node identification using \textit{Katz} centrality, and (B) robustness-guided attack drone positioning.
+Four fuzzing variants were evaluated: \ding{172} A-B- (Random Fuzzing), where both components are disabled—a target drone is randomly selected, and attack drones are randomly placed around it; \ding{173} A+B-, which enables key node identification but places attack drones randomly; \ding{174} A-B+, which disables key node identification but uses robustness metrics to guide attack drone placement; and \ding{175} A+B+ (SA-Fuzzing).
+Each variant was evaluated under three different drone perception radii: 0.10m, 0.15m, and 0.20m.

-The default value of the radius of the potential field of the drone in Adaptive Swarm is 0.15m, i.e., the area repelled by the drone near an obstacle is a circular potential field with a radius of 0.15 m.
-As shown in Figure \ref{fig3.1}, when the radius of the potential field is 0.15m by default, the number of failures triggered by SA-Fuzzing is 1803 out of 2000 swarm mission executions, which is much higher than 278 and 373 triggered by random fuzzing and fuzzing with only the introduction of the target drone, the introduction of the target drone improves the fuzzing efficiency by 34.2\%, and the robustness guidance improves the fuzzing efficiency by 383.4\%.
+The default value of the radius of the potential field of the drone in Adaptive Swarm is 0.15m, i.e., the area repelled by the drone near an obstacle is a circular potential field with a radius of 0.15m.
+As shown in Fig. \ref{fig3}, in each test method, the leftmost, central, and rightmost bars within the group correspond to drone potential field radii of 0.10m, 0.15m, and 0.20m, respectively, with all other parameters held constant across trials.
+At the default potential field radius of 0.15m (Group B), SA-Fuzzing triggers a significantly higher number of mission failures—1803 out of 2000 executions—compared to 278, 373, and 514 failures for random fuzzing, key-drone-only fuzzing, and robustness-guided fuzzing, respectively. \begin{itemize} \item[$\bullet$]Introducing a key drone increases the number of mission failures by approximately 34.2\% compared to random fuzzing (from 278 to 373 failures). \item[$\bullet$]Applying robustness-guided attacker positioning increases mission failures by approximately 84.9\% compared to random fuzzing (from 278 to 514 failures). \item[$\bullet$]Combining both strategies in SA-Fuzzing leads to a total increase of approximately 548.9\% compared to random fuzzing (from 278 to 1803 failures). \end{itemize}